Reduce, Reuse, Recycle and Stop Litter

 windows, dishes, etc.) (put into trash); No companies are buying this material to use in their manufacturing process.

-to Glen Alpine Convenience Center across from Anderson County High School); RockTenn, the company
+Scrap metal (take to Glen Alpine Convenience Center across from Anderson County High School); RockTenn,

-who handles our curbside recycling, only recycles metal cans.
-Scrap metal taken to Glen Alpine gets sent to local scrap metal
+the company who handles our curbside recycling, only recycles metal cans.
+Scrap metal taken to Glen Alpine gets sent to local

 Aluminum foil wrap (put into trash); Aluminum foil has a different melting